-Stock Market Risk (ETFs other than the Premium Yield ETFs)
+Stock Market Risk - ETFs other than PAYS

 The value of most securities, in particular equity securities, changes with stock market conditions.
 These conditions are affected by general economic and market conditions.

 Specific Issuer Risk

 The value of all securities will vary positively or negatively with developments within the specific governments or companies that issue such securities.